ctrliq/fuzzball-workflow-examples/lammps/README.md

 ### Viewing Results

-The CLI example above has egressed result file `log.lammps` to an S3 bucket at destination `s3://co-ciq-misc-support/bphan/log.lammps`.
+The CLI example above has saved result file `log.lammps` to an S3 bucket at destination `s3://co-ciq-misc-support/bphan/log.lammps`.
 To pull down the result file to your working directory, the AWS CLI will be used.